wbamberg/idl-reference/docs/nsISAXAttributes.md

 @param qName The qualified (prefixed) name.
 @return The attribute's value as a string, or null if the attribute is
         not in the list.

+## Attributes ##

+### length ###

+Return the number of attributes in the list.
+Once you know the number of attributes, you can iterate through the list.

+@return The number of attributes in the list.